bnel1201/Ped-ETK/README.md

 ## Introduction

-This pipeline enables automatic assessment of the generalizability of objective image quality in noise reduction algorithms in pediatric populations with a focus on pretrained deep-learning-based noise reduction and reconstruction algorithms.
+This pipeline enables automatic assessment of the generalizability of objective image quality in noise reduction algorithms in pediatric populations with a focus on pre-trained deep-learning-based noise reduction and reconstruction algorithms.

 This flexible tool enables simulation of standard image quality phantoms (the CATPHAN CTP404 Sensitometry module, and the CATPHAN CCT189 MITA Low Contrast Detectability (LCD) phantom).
-A weakness of the practical use of these phantoms is that they are manufactured at a defined size representating adult anatomy and are routinely evaluated with adult protocols, meaning that their results have limited transferability to pediatric imaging protocols.
-This discrepency is more apparent in deep-learning based image enhancement algorithms which are particularly sensitive to changes to reconstructed field of view (smaller in pediatric protocols).
+A weakness of the practical use of these phantoms is that they are manufactured at a defined size representing adult anatomy and are routinely evaluated with adult protocols, meaning that their results have limited transferability to pediatric imaging protocols.
+This discrepancy is more apparent in deep-learning based image enhancement algorithms which are particularly sensitive to changes to reconstructed field of view (smaller in pediatric protocols).

 Unique to this toolkit is the ability to simulate pediatric scaled versions of these standard image quality phantoms to better evaluate these objective image quality measures under a variety of image conditions and simulations patient sizes.